sapa/spa-specifications/index.md

 ###  General Concepts

-Some concepts to more or less to all entities:
+Some concepts apply to more or less to all entities:

 * [Identities (types, identifiers, appellations)](identities)
 * [Time](time)